EndlessCheng/codeforces-go/leetcode/weekly/475/d/README_en.md

 Therefore, there always exists an optimal partition in which $M$ is either at the leftmost or rightmost end of a subarray.

-In other words, we can break the circular array either between $(i-1, i)$ or between $(i, i+1)$, thus converting it into a non-circular problem.
+In other words, we can break the circular array either between $(i-1, i)$ or between $(i, i+1)$, thus converting it into a non-circular array.
 The final answer is the maximum result obtained from these two breaking options.

 ## Non-Circular Array